pachinko2821/pachinko2821.github.io/content/posts/git-is-amazing/index.md

 # Tests failed.
 So mark the commit as bad.
 $ git bisect bad
-Bisecting: 0 revisions left to test after this (roughly 0 steps)
 ```

 Continue to do this, until git-bisect arrives at the exact commit that introduced your bug.